 The Texas Department of Transportation is responsible for maintaining 80,000 miles of road and for supporting aviation, rail, and public transportation across the state.
 Through collaboration and leadership, we deliver a safe, reliable, and integrated transportation system that enables the movement of people and goods.
 Find out more at TxDOT.gov.
 "Like" us on Facebook and follow us on Twitter.

 We are nestled in a rural area of Brazoria County; we offer a peaceful community where you and your family can enjoy country living with easy access to Angleton, Pearland, Alvin, Houston and Lake Jackson.

 Telemundo Ch.
 47: http://www.telemundohouston.com/el-tiempo

 2017 Hurricane Awareness Guide-Brazoria [...]

 and Local Police Department

 A Map Of Our Town

-City Council Meetings: All visitors are welcome to attend our monthly City Council Meetings.
-Meetings are held on the third (3rd) Tuesday of each month at 7:00pm, in the Council Room at City Hall.
-The City Hall is Located at 195 North Texas Avenue, Holiday Lakes, Texas.
-(It is the blue building, across from the Fire Department).
+Town Council Meetings: All visitors are welcome to attend our monthly City Council Meetings.
+Meetings are held on the third (3rd) Tuesday of each month at 7:00pm, in the Council Room at Town Hall.
+The Town Hall is Located at 195 North Texas Avenue, Holiday Lakes, Texas.
+(It is the big blue building).

-Our council members work for all property owners and residents of our town.
-Your opinions are appreciated.
+Our council members work for all property owners and residents of our town, and welcome your input.

-All agendas are placed on front door of City Hall, the bulletin board by the mailboxes on the South end of the City Hall building, and our website at least 72 hours prior to meeting date.
+All agendas are placed on front door of Town Hall, the bulletin board by the mailboxes on the South end of the Town Hall building, and our website at least 72 hours prior to meeting date.